Hey Hipsters! It’s time to relive the ghastly history of Universal’s most anticipated yearly event, Halloween Horror Nights.

 Plastic body parts were tossed into the crowd with sprays of fake blood (water) to top off the scare.
 This show would later evolve into the famous chainsaw Drill Team.

-There were other shows like Prince Dragon, Dr. Death’s Show, The Human Pincushion, Magical Mania, Madam Kuszel-The Gypsy Fortune Teller, Cobra Woman and Dragon Breath, which were comparable to a travelling circus that had taken over New York and other areas of Universal Studios.
-The Gravediggers, Paul Revere & the Raiders, and Starshower were a few of the musical acts of Fright Nights’.
+All the shows were comparable to a travelling circus that had taken over New York and other areas of Universal Studios.
+The Gravediggers, Paul Revere & the Raiders, and Starshower were also a few of the musical acts of Fright Nights’.

 Fright Nights’ did not have an official icon of the year.
 Instead they focused on the classic monsters such as, The Wolfman, The Bride of Frankenstein, Frankenstein’s Monster, Dracula, The Creature from the Black Lagoon, and The Mummy.